scaleway/terraform-provider-scaleway/.github/contributing/acceptance_test.md

     }
     ```

-   These functions usually test only for the resource directly under test.
+   These functions usually test only for the resource used during a specific test.